Pregame: Only a slight chance of rain for Husker football under the lights

-Due to that second lightning delay in Iowa-Iowa State, which is currently airing on FS1, the Husker game could be pushed to FS2 and the Fox Sports app.
+Due to that second lightning delay in Iowa-Iowa State, which is currently airing on FS1, the Husker game was moved for the start.

 » Scott Frost has been a head coach for four seasons.